Brent Albright: All Pro Wrestling (1998–2003)

-Albright made his professional wrestling debut for All Pro Wrestling (APW) on October 10, 1998, as Vinnie Valentino, in a losing effort against Vinny Massaro.
+Albright made his professional wrestling debut for All Pro Wrestling (APW) on October 10, 1998, as Vinnie Valentino, in a losing effort against Vinnie Massaro.
 He would gain his first win came in his second match in January 1999 when he, Chris Ward, and Tony Jones defeated Jason C. Clay, Nathaniel Sweete, and Rick Turner.
 Albright continued to wrestler for APW throughout his early years.

-World Wrestling Federation / Entertainment (2001-2006)
+World Wrestling Federation / Entertainment (2001–2006)

 Early appearances (2001–2004)

 Albright wrestled several times for the World Wrestling Federation in 2001 and 2002, where he lost to cruiserweights such as Essa Rios.
 Later in 2003, he wrestled under the name Slater Vain for some of WWE's (formerly WWF) tertiary shows.
 He also teamed with Chris Cage in a tag match on the August 9, 2004 episode of WWE Raw against the team of Rhyno and Tajiri.